Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 If you’re staying in or near Waikiki, you can totally get away with not renting a car.
 That can save you a TON of money.

-Something unique to Oahu is their public transportation system TheBus.
+Something unique to Oahu is its public transportation system TheBus.
 A one-day pass for adults is currently $5.50, and for youth is $2.50.

 TheBus is the best public transportation on Oahu.
 Image of TheBus driving on Bishop Street in Honolulu.